bacpack-system/packager/tests/README.md

 pip install -r requirements.txt
 ```

 Before running the tests, ensure that the application can be built successfully.
-Follow the build instructions provided in the main documentation.
+Follow the build instructions provided in the root `README.md` file.

 <!-- ---
 **⚠️ WARNING**